joed7/MongoDb/projection.md

 #Projection

 By default, the find command returns all of the attributes in a document.
-To filter out specific fields, we can sepcify the fields we want as a document, as a parmeter to find method,  which is called projection.
+To filter out specific fields, we can sepcify the fields in a document as a parmeter to find method,  which is called projection.

 The query `db.teams.find({"_id":1})` returns